CheatSolutions/Important-Information/documentation/compatibility.md

 Using Minecraft’s control options in irregular ways.
 (Ex.
 Assigning movement control to mouse for faster movement)

 ## Gameplay & Technologies
-Here are gameplays, technologies or part of gameplays the Vacan AntiCheat is known to work with well:
+Here are gameplays, technologies or part of gameplays the Spartan AntiCheat is known to work with well:
 ```
 Pterodactyl
 Tebex